pippim/pippim.github.io/_posts/2019/2019-10-07-What-are-these-LED-power-supply-plugs-called_.md

 New LED lamps made in China have fancy new connectors and I'm searching for the IEEE official name (or whichever authority names them).
 I need to order male and female ends that can be opened to expose wiring screws inside or soldering posts.

 According to Power Brick it's probably 20V DC.
 The wire looks like 24 gauge?
-Let's call them think speaker wires.
-I think the lamp is about 7 watts?
+Let's call them thin speaker wires.
+The LED lamp draws ~7 watts.

 Here's what the male plug looks like next to a dime: